 What metrics are you specifically tracking?

-• For example are you only tracking marketing messages or transactional messages or are you tracking all messages?
+Are you only tracking marketing messages, transactional messages, or are you tracking all messages?

 What are you sending?